What is sensory processing disorder?

 There are different types of therapy:

 Sensory integration therapy (SI).
 This type of therapy uses fun activities in a controlled environment.
 With the therapist, your child experiences stimuli without feeling overwhelmed.
-He or she can develop coping skills for dealing with that stimuli.
+They can develop coping skills for dealing with that stimuli.
 Through this therapy, these coping skills can become a regular, everyday response to stimuli.

 Sensory diet.
 Many times, a sensory diet will supplement other SPD therapies.
 A sensory diet isn’t your typical food diet.
 It’s a list of sensory activities for home and school.
 These activities are designed to help your child stay focused and organized during the day.
 Like SI, a sensory diet is customized based on your child’s needs.
 A sensory diet at school might include:

 - Access to a desk chair bungee cord.
-This gives your child a way to move his or her legs while sitting in the classroom.
+This gives your child a way to move their legs while sitting in the classroom.

 Occupational therapy.
 Your child also may need this therapy to help with other symptoms related to SPD.
 It can help with fine motor skills, such as handwriting and using scissors.
 It also can help with gross motor skills, such as climbing stairs and throwing a ball.
 It can teach everyday skills, such as getting dressed and how to use utensils.